Influenza A detected in swine exhibited at the Charles County Fair

 All swine at the Charles County fairgrounds are under a quarantine order from the Department of Agriculture and will not be released until seven days after the last pig shows signs of influenza illness.
 Swine exhibits at the upcoming St. Mary’s County and Calvert County fairs have been cancelled by order of the Secretary of Agriculture.
 To report sick pigs, or if you have questions about pigs and influenza, please call the Department of Agriculture at 410-841-5810 or after hours at 410-841-5971.

 Tips to protect yourself and others from the flu

 The flu vaccine protects against many types of influenza.
 The Centers for Disease Control (CDC) recommends that all people over age 6 months get the flu vaccine every year.
 Other important steps people can take to protect themselves and others from all types of influenza include:

-Avoiding close contact with sick people;
+- Avoiding close contact with sick people;

 - Limiting contact with others as much as possible if you are sick to keep from infecting them and stay home for at least 24 hours after your fever is gone, except to get medical care or for other necessities;

 - Avoiding touching your eyes, nose and mouth; and

 People who are at high risk of serious flu complications, including children younger than 5 years, people 65 years and older, pregnant women, and people with certain long-term health conditions (like asthma and other lung disease, diabetes, heart disease, weakened immune systems, and neurological or neurodevelopmental conditions) should avoid pigs and swine barns.
 Other people who may have exposure to pigs, such as through an agricultural fair, should take the following protective measures: